programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 In this lesson, you also used three.js to create a website with a model featuring some of the different ceramic vessels of Papua New Guinea.
 Interacting with the model gives a sense of the diversity of decoration styles and forms used by different communities across the region.
 You may have noticed similarities between some of the vessels and considered whether these indicate shared histories or knowledge exchanges between communities.
 This kind of additional information can be incorporated through annotations.
 You can annotate models using platforms such as SketchFab, which allow you to do this more quickly and easily.
 By contrast, using JavaScript libraries, such as three.js, gives you more flexibility and options for your website.

-This will be covered in Part 2 of this lesson series.
-In Part 2, you will continue working with three.js and the Papua New Guinea ceramics model, but you will use a different approach to loading the models.
+This will be covered in Part 2 of the lesson series.
+You will continue working with three.js and the Papua New Guinea ceramics model, but use a different approach to loading the models.
 You will import the jar models individually, control their colours and allow users to select them and trigger the display of relevant information in a text panel.
-You will also learn how to turn the scene into an interactive game where the jar models start in random positions and can be moved to the communities that created them.
-This demonstrates further how three.js can be used to create engaging and effective ways of communicating historical research and concepts through 3D models of material culture.
+You will also learn how to turn the scene into an interactive game in which the jar models start in random positions and can be moved to the communities that created them.
+This further demonstrates how three.js can be used to create engaging and effective ways of communicating historical research and concepts through 3D models of material culture.

 ## References